 Sometimes you need a bit more isolation for the noisy conditions involved in your daily routine.
 However, if you're going to be carrying your headphones often, to isolate you while commuting or working out, then you may want something a bit more portable.
-In this case, noise canceling in-ears or earbuds is the best solution for users who want the most isolation in the smallest format.
+In this case, noise canceling in-ears or earbuds are the best solution for users who want the most isolation in the smallest format.

 We've tested 78 earbuds and in-ears and below are our recommendations for the best noise cancelling earbuds to buy in 2019.
-Some in-ears isolate well enough passively that you may not even need the noise cancellation; see our recommendations for the best earbuds and in-ears.
+Some in-ears isolate well enough passively that you may not even need the noise cancellation; see our recommendations for the best earbuds and in-ears, the best Bluetooth earbuds and the best noise cancelling over-ear headphones.

 The best noise cancelling earbuds that we've tested so far are the Bose QuietControl 30.
 The QC30 have a comfortable earbud design and excellent noise canceling that make them one of the best options for commute and travel.

 They isolate as well as the over-ear Bose headsets, but since they are much smaller with an earbud fit, they leak a lot less.
 This means you can play your music at higher volumes to mask even more noise without distracting the people around you, which is great for office use.
 Unfortunately, their around-the-neck design won't be for everyone, and the neckband is not the most durable, peeling off on some units after a couple of months of use.